UK Mountains

 I parked at probably the biggest layby in the county on the B4368.
 It was a short road walk to the footpath.
 Being summer, of course it was overgrown so I dodged and whimpered my way past the various stinging nettles and thorn bushes to emerge onto a good track.

-I followed this for a while steadily upwards until once again the path entered a stinging jungle, thankfully short lived and onto another good track which I followed up past Hill End Farm, through the woods and onto a zig zag path which gained the final height to emerge at Flounders Folly, a tower built on the summmit.
+I followed this for a while steadily upwards until once again the path entered a stinging jungle, thankfully short lived and onto another good track which I followed up past Hill End Farm, through the woods and onto a zig zag path which gained the final height to emerge at Flounders Folly, a tower built on the summit.

 A short break and I was on my way down, reversing the uphill route and back at the car in just under two hours.